 For example, suppose that Heinsz owns Blackacre, a home that he acquired via a mortgage loan from XYZ Mortgage Co.
 XYZ Mortgage Co. subsequently transferred the mortgage to First Bank by means of an unrecorded assignment.
 Heinsz believes that he paid off the mortgage to First Bank two years ago; in reality, a small balance remains outstanding, and no satisfaction was ever recorded.
 Heinsz contracts to sell Blackacre to Waldman.
 Waldman objects to the continued presence of the mortgage in Heinsz's record chain of title.
 On behalf of Heinsz, ABC Title Insurance Company provides to First Bank a proper notification of its intention to sign and submit an affidavit of satisfaction for recording.
 During the following 30 days, First Bank neither submits a satisfaction for recording nor objects that the secured obligation remains unsatisfied.
 Accordingly, ABC Title Insurance Company signs and records an affidavit of satisfaction complying with Section 304.
 Based on this affidavit, Waldman completes the purchase of Blackacre, without knowledge or reason to know of the small balance outstanding.
-Section 306 provides that the affidavit constitutes a satisfaction in favor of Waldman, and First Bank cannot thereafter enforce the mortgage against Waldman.
+In a jurisdiction with a notice-based recording statute, Section 305(a)(2) provides that the affidavit constitutes a satisfaction in favor of Waldman, and First Bank could not enforce the lien of the security instrument against Waldman.